AI Trailer Tutorial: A Tension Arc in 45 Seconds

 • Pick the visual world: time period, palette, location family.
 Trailers that change worlds across cuts feel like reels, not trailers.

 • Decide the button.
-The last shot has to imply more — a door opening, a face turning, a line of dialogue cut off.
-Without a button, the trailer ends, it does not finish.
+The last shot has to imply more: a door opening, a face turning, a line of dialogue cut off.
+Without a button, the trailer ends; it does not finish.

 Step by step

-1. Lay the 45 seconds as three acts on the timeline before generating anything: 0-15s setup, 15-40s escalation, 40-45s button.
-Label them.
+1. Lay the three acts on the timeline before generating anything.
+Block 0-15s setup, 15-40s escalation, 40-45s button, and label them.
+The structure has to exist before the shots, or it never will.

 4. Generate per act, not per shot.
 Doing all setup shots in one session keeps the visual world coherent; jumping between acts mid-generation invites style drift.
+With Google AI Pro’s ~1,000 Flow credits roughly covering about ten Veo 3.1 Quality renders a month, budget your credits per act so you do not run dry mid-escalation.

 First-run exercise

-1. Pick an existing IP you know well (a book, a podcast concept, a personal project).
+1. Pick an IP you know well (a book, a podcast concept, a personal project).
 Write the one-sentence question and the button shot.

 2. Storyboard 8 shots minimum across the three acts.
 Sketch on paper; do not start generating yet.